Health Rising’s 2024 BIG (little) End of the Year Donation Drive

 SPARC

 In 2014 Tracey reported that the NIH played a leading role in supporting work on bioelectronic medicine when no one else would.
-Three years after that the NIH announced that its “Stimulating Peripheral Activity to Relieve Conditions (SPARC)” Initiative would spend $250 million in an attempt to learn how to manipulate nerves to reduce pain, relieve inflammation, heal heart problems, fix gut disorders and more.
+Three years later the NIH announced that its “Stimulating Peripheral Activity to Relieve Conditions (SPARC)” Initiative would spend $250 million in an attempt to learn how to manipulate nerves to reduce pain, relieve inflammation, heal heart problems, fix gut disorders and more.

 SPARC-ing an Electroceutical Revolution – A Fibromyalgia and ME/CFS Perspective